mseafox-github/jekyll-serif-theme/_services/business-sales.md

 weight: 2
 ---

-**BUYER** looking to purchase property and let someone else do all the work from A to Z at no cost to you.
+**BUYER** looking to purchase property and letting someone else do all the work from A to Z at no cost to you.
 A licensed professional who represents your interests and becomes a fiduciary to you, the buyer, in all aspects of the transaction.

 ### How can we help?